 Employees will be paid double time and one half with a minimum payment of four hours.
-This payment will be in substitution for the provisions of Clause 6.6 Public Holidays of this agreement.
+This payment will be in substitution for the provisions of Clause 6.6 Do employees get paid on a Public Holiday? of the agreement.